 24 hours a day for years on end without any worries of the motor burning out.

-Airflow = 7264 CFM (average is about 5755)
+Airflow = 7264 CFM (average is about 5,000)

 7264 CFM is a lot of airflow and is far above average, which is very good news if you want a ceiling fan that can really cool you off.

-By doing so, it is possible that the Emerson Premium Select may pay for itself during the first year of operation depending on the normal cost to run your air conditioning.
+Fans like this will allow you to raise your thermostat by up to 10 degrees, which can save you as much as 40% on your cooling bills.
+By doing so, it is possible that the Emerson Premium Select may pay for itself during the first year of operation depending on the normal cost to run your air conditioning (if you have AC).

-Efficiency Rating = 71 CFM/Watt (average is about 86)
+Efficiency Rating = 73 CFM/Watt (average is about 86)

-An Efficiency Rating of 71 is
+An Efficiency Rating of 73 is

 Efficiency is defined by the EPA as the amount of airflow a fan produces (CFM) divided by the amount of